Shahril-Iskandar/personal-school-timetable-planner/README.md

 How?

-Download file `Module 1.bas` and follow guide on `Instructions.ipynb`
+Download file `Module1.bas` and follow guide on `Instructions.ipynb`